 Recent years have brought much-needed conversations and sweeping responses to harassment allegations and improper conduct by those in powerful positions in entertainment fields and beyond.

 We know what’s wrong...
 Now what do we do about it?

-Led by award-winning Producer, Director and Arts Administrator Akia Squitieri, this session will discuss how to respond to incidents and allegations; how to navigate academic, artistic, and professional environments; the different responsibilities of venue staff, renters, and artists; and the tools and resources available to foster a culture of prevention.
+Led by award-winning Producer, Director and Arts Administrator Akia Squitieri, this workshop will discuss how individuals and organizations alike can respond to incidents and allegations; how to navigate academic, artistic, and professional environments; the different responsibilities of artistic leaders, directors, individual artists, ensembles, venue staff and renters; and the tools and resources to foster a culture of prevention.
 Men, women, artists, presenters, students, and others are invited to learn in this judgment-free zone.